 An Opening Gambit (Pawn Sacrifices)

-The Danish Gambit is a well known opening, which includes the sacrifice of two Pawns.
-This would fall under the category of Positional Sacrifice, since White is aiming for long term activity of his pieces.
-The mainline of the Danish Gambit is: 1.e4 e5 2.d4 exd4 3.c3 dxc3 4.Bc4 cxb2 5.Bxb2 If you play these moves on your board at home, you will reach the position shown.
+The Danish Gambit is a well-known opening, which includes the sacrifice of two Pawns.
+This would fall under the category of Positional Sacrifice since White is aiming for the long-term activity of his pieces.
+The mainline of the Danish Gambit is 1.e4 e5 2.d4 exd4 3.c3 dxc3 4.Bc4 cxb2 5.Bxb2 If you play these moves on your board at home, you will reach the position shown.

 Although White has given away two pawns, he has developed both Bishops and has good control over the center of the board, whereas Black has lost just one Pawn but the rest of his pieces remain on their starting squares.